 In 1995, The Boston Beer Company, Inc. went public, selling shares of Class A Common Stock on the New York Stock Exchange under the symbol SAM.
-Today, Boston Beer employs more than 1,000 individuals who are as equally passionate as Jim when it comes to rich, full-flavored beer.
+Today, Boston Beer employs more than 1,400 individuals who are as equally passionate as Jim when it comes to rich, full-flavored beer.
 In addition to the world-class Samuel Adams family of beers, The Boston Beer Company also brews under the trade names, Angry Orchard Cider Company and Twisted Tea Brewing Company.
-In 2011, Samuel Adams created the first “craft beer incubator” through a subsidiary company, Alchemy & Science, which seeks to research and discover exceptional beer styles (styles that exist, used to exist and don’t yet exist) and make them available to craft beer drinkers.
+In 2011, Samuel Adams created the first “craft beer incubator” through a subsidiary company, A&S Brewing, which seeks to research and discover exceptional beer styles (styles that exist, used to exist and don’t yet exist) and make them available to craft beer drinkers.

 Without the capital to build a world-class brewery, Jim began by brewing in a century-old brewery in Pennsylvania, while renovating part of the old and largely abandoned Haffenreffer Brewery in Boston.
 With renovations complete, the Samuel Adams Boston Brewery opened in 1988 and today serves as the research and development brewery, as well as a site for devoted drinkers to tour and sample unique styles of Samuel Adams beer.
 In the mid-1990s, Jim returned to his hometown of Cincinnati to purchase the Hudepohl-Schoenling Brewery, a place where his father had apprenticed in the 1940s.
 Then, in June of 2008, The Boston Beer Company took ownership of a world-class brewery with a distinguished history of brewing great beers, located in the Lehigh Valley of Pennsylvania.

-In 2013 Alchemy & Science opened the doors of the Angel City Brewery in Los Angeles, California.
-In October of 2013, Alchemy & Science broke ground on construction of the new Concrete Beach Brewery, a brewery and social hall in the Wynwood Arts District of Miami.
+In 2013 A&S Brewing opened the doors of the Angel City Brewery in Los Angeles, California.
+In May 2015, A&S Brewing opened the Concrete Beach Brewery, a brewery and social hall in the Wynwood Arts District of Miami.
 The following year, the brewery fired up the kettles and began distributing beer locally and participating in local beer festivals.
 The brewery has plans to open a social hall in 2015, where patrons can enjoy a number of different styles of craft beer.